dsaiontz/CS4641_ML_Project/MidtermReport.md

 <img src="UnsupervisedProgressImage.PNG" alt="drawing" style="width:600px;"/>

 # Introduction
 Our project is identifying where the fuel cap on a vehicle is, which uses a combination of machine learning and computer vision.
 We have made great progress on it, and we are optimistic about what we will get done in the future.
-We collected 100 images of fuel caps on cars, and used K-means clustering to roughly estimate where a fuel cap may be.
+We collected 100 images of fuel caps on cars, and used K-means clustering to narrow down the data in the picture and eliminate irrelevant data.

 # Methodology and Data Set